gitworkflows/GitReleaser/docs/ci.md

 When using an `HTTPS` url (such as `https://github.com/user/project.git`), things are slightly more complicated.
 For GitHub, add the `GITHUB_TOKEN` token to the CI/CD environment.
-Then make sure to add this token as a password in the origin url before running release-git.
+Then make sure to add this token as a password in the origin url before running gitreleaser.
 An example is this `.travis.yml` section:

 ```yaml
 script: